Stanley Cup run could make up for Capitals’ playoff failures

 Heck, losing nine of 11 postseason meetings against the Pittsburgh Penguins alone is filled to the brim with gut-wrenching letdowns.

-The puck finally seems to be bouncing the right way for the Capitals, who built a 3-1 lead in the Final against Vegas after some rare postseason fortune.
+The puck finally bounced the right way for the Capitals, who built a 3-1 lead in the Final against Vegas after some rare postseason fortune and wrapped it up Thursday night in Game 5.
 Lars Eller’s double-overtime winner off his right skate kept his team out of a 3-0 hole in the first round.
 Then came a cathartic, six-game elimination of the Penguins behind a patchwork lineup full of rookies.

 Against the Golden Knights, Braden Holtby made the stick save of a lifetime to lock up a Game 2 win and opponent James Neal clanked a shot off the post in Game 4, staring at as much net as Tikkanen had 20 years ago.